TincanPipPip/Pippip/README.md

 ## Setup

-1. (If installing separetely from Syd) Select CMS version codebase:
+1. (If installing separately from Syd) Select CMS version codebase:

    - Pippip supports Drupal 7, 8 & ~~Wordpress~~, each version is in its own branch, i.e: